The Staffing Trap Keeping Community FIs From Growing

 The Competitive Advantage Is Still People

 None of this is an argument against investing in your team.
 Quite the opposite.
-The community FIs that will compete most effectively in the years ahead are the ones that treat their people as a genuine differentiator and build the operational model to back that up.
+The community FIs that will compete most effectively in the years ahead are those that treat their people as a genuine differentiator and build the operational model to back it up.

-That means not asking your staff to compensate for a broken branch model through sheer effort.
-It means giving them tools that make their expertise go further, so they can focus on what no technology can replicate: real relationships with the members they serve.
+It means not asking your staff to compensate for a broken branch model through sheer effort.
+It means giving them tools that extend their expertise, so they can focus on what no technology can replicate: real relationships with the customers they serve.